Our Team in Guyana

 Ms. Yaw took up her new assignment in November 2022.

-Latin American and the Caribbean Division
+Deputy Director for Latin America and the Caribbean

 Mr. Joni Musabayana, a Zimbabwean national, first joined the International Labour Organization (ILO) in 1992 as Project Officer at the ILO Country Office for Zimbabwe and Namibia in Harare.
 He has since held many positions with the Organization.